pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 But a friend of mine taught me otherwise.

 She’s always supported science.
-She defended vaccines, trusted research, followed evidence.
+She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus that it doesn’t work, and despite the basic reasoning that makes it implausible.

 How can someone hold both positions without feeling any internal conflict?